 The beginnings of Bethnal Green Mission Church is rooted in the work of Annie Macpherson.

 Annie Macpherson was a contemporary and friend of Dr. Thomas Barnardo, who came to East London in the early 1860s when bad housing, unemployment, poverty and disease were rife.
 After witnessing the appalling poverty and deprivation of children and adults in the match-box making industry, she started work to alleviate these conditions.
 The opening of a ‘home of industry’ in 1866 provided the opportunity for many children and adults to read and write and to receive medical attention.
-This work continued in various guises until our present building was erected in 1952 to provide Bethnal Green with a medical practice under the newly formed National Health Service.
+This work continued in various guises until our recently demolished building was erected in 1952 to provide Bethnal Green with a medical practice under the newly formed National Health Service.
 During this period, a work distributing Christian literature developed and together with a thriving Sunday School, a church was established in the building.

 Annie Macpherson’s work, like many of her peers (such as Barnardo and William Booth) was informed by a desire to express God’s love and compassion in action.
 As Bethnal Green Mission Church we work under a memorandum and articles of association which states that we aim to “promote the welfare and education of the poor and needy by all manner of means”.
 We see our current work as a modern expression of Annie Macpherson’s desire to see hope and peace established within the lives of people in our local community.
 We are a registered charity (222262) and a company limited by guarantee (108687).